aybilgece/neurodivas-replication/readme.md

 ## Data & ethics

 The committed dataset is **fully synthetic**.
-It contains no real participant responses — every row is generated from the study's published aggregate statistics.
-The original consent covered classroom/educational use of the data, so the *raw* responses are deliberately **not** redistributed here; reconstructing from public summary numbers keeps this open repository ethically clean while still demonstrating the full analytic pipeline.
+It contains no real participant responses and every row is generated from the study's published aggregate statistics.
+The original consent covered classroom (educational) use of the data, so the *raw* responses are deliberately **not** redistributed here; reconstructing from public summary numbers keeps this open repository ethically clean while still demonstrating the full analytic pipeline.
 Synthetic demographic columns